Group-10-Studios/Mission-Control/architecture_design/architecture-design.md

 ![Package Diagram](assets/package_diagram.png)

 This package diagram outlines the structure we expect to follow for our development.
 This is refined over time through our iterations of sprints to ensure we have an understandable layout as we work.
 The focus on our package design is separation of services to try and decouple any logic from our GUI.
-This separation allows our code to be unit tested easier without relying on implemetation within the GUI.
+This separation allows our code to be unit tested easier without relying on implementation within the GUI.

-The packages focus on reusability within one another with our three main application components being able to be swapped out (gui, communications, weather).
+The packages focus on reusability within one another with our three main application components being able to be swapped out (GUI, communications, weather).
 These are the three main components of the system which are supported by the other packages which provide shared code between all implementations.
 This decoupling ensures we do not reuse code we have already created and can swap out components as needed as we progress further in the application as requirements change.